Sensirion/arduino-i2c-different-buses-example/README.md

 Wire1.begin(sda_B, scl_B);
 ```

-Then, the code sending the commands to the sensors over the I2C Bus needs to know wich bus to use for which sensor.
+Then, the code sending the commands to the sensors over the I2C bus needs to know which bus to use for which sensor.
-Thus, you need to configure the sensors instances accordingly.
+Thus, you need to configure the sensor instances accordingly.
 First, create a driver instance per sensor.
-This should be done outside of any function, such that those can be refered to from within `setup()` and `loop()`.
+This should be done globally, such that those can be referred to from within `setup()` and `loop()`.

 ```
 SensirionI2cScd4x sensorA;
 SensirionI2cScd4x sensorB;
 ```

-Then, in the `setup()` function, assign the I2C Buses to the sensors:
+Then, in the `setup()` function, assign the I2C buses to the sensors:

 ```
 sensorA.begin(Wire, SCD41_I2C_ADDR_62);
 sensorB.begin(Wire1, SCD41_I2C_ADDR_62);
 ```

-Look out that you really have `Wire1` assigned for sensorB, so that it uses the custom set up I2C Bus.
+Look out that you really have `Wire1` assigned for sensorB, so that it uses the custom set-up I2C bus.

-Know you can issue any I2C command on the sensor, e.g. starting the measurement and reading out values.
+You can now send any I2C command to the sensor, such as initiating the measurement and retrieving values.
-The full example code is linked.
+The complete example code is provided in the link.

 ```
 sensorA.startMeasurement();